Kaneishia Yusuf

 Kaneishia Lathifa Zahra (née Yusuf; born 5 September 2002), is an Indonesian singer and actress.
-She is known for her participation in The Voice Kids Indonesia competition season 1 which was aired on GTV in 2016.
+She is known for her participation in season 1 of The Voice Kids Indonesia which was aired on GTV in 2016.

 Early life

 Kaneishia is the youngest of two children of Dede Yusuf and Sendy Ramania Wurandani.
 Her father is an actor and politician.
 She has an older sister named Alifiya Arkana Paramita.

 She studied at Al-Izhar Pondok Labu Elementary School and Junior High School.
 She then enrolled at SMA Negeri 8 Jakarta.
 Upon graduating from high school, she began studying international relations at the University of Indonesia.

-Carrier
+Career

 Kaneishia started her career as a solo singer.
 In 2016, she took part in the singing talent search event of The Voice Kids Indonesia season 1.
 During the competition, she joined the Bebi Romeo team and managed to get through to the semi-finals.

 After completing the competition, she entered the world of acting by starring in the musical drama series Sound of My Life which premiered on Global TV on 5 August 2017.

 In 2019, she played in the film DoReMi & You as her acting debut.
 In 2021, she also played a role in Kisah untuk Geri.